PhotonVision/photonvision-docs/source/docs/hardware/cameras.rst

 Supported Cameras
 =================
 We support any USB camera, however, Logitech cameras don't work well with PhotonVision.
-We recommend the Microsoft LifeCam HD-3000 Camera which is available from `Andymark <https://www.andymark.com/products/microsoft-lifecam-hd-3000-camera>`_.
+We recommend the Microsoft LifeCam HD-3000 Camera, which is available from Andymark.
 Additionally, ELP webcam modules are also recommended which can be found on Amazon, Ebay, Alibaba, or many other online sources.